dangooddd/chosen.nvim/README.md

 After installation and quick start, you will be able to toggle chosen window.

 In chosen buffer you have only 4 actions:
-- Save current buffer to Chosen index
+- Save current buffer to Chosen index (c by default)
-- Toggle delete mode
+- Toggle delete mode (d by default)
-- Toggle swap mode
+- Toggle swap mode (s by default)
 - Press key from index_keys variable in config

 In delete mode, key press will delete file from the list.
 Thats is